natsuk4ze/gal/CONTRIBUTING.md

 ## 🙋‍♀️ Question

-You should use the [Discussions](https://github.com/natsuk4ze/gal/discussions).
+First, read the [wiki](https://github.com/natsuk4ze/gal/wiki) carefully.
+If that does not solve the problem, you can use the [Discussions](https://github.com/natsuk4ze/gal/discussions).

 ## 🐝 Others